Subgroups help you organize your communications and members so that the right people are engaged in their work together.

 However, similar to starting a group, you may want to ‘prepare the space,’ so to speak, for those you will soon invite.
 A group description, and adjusting any settings including the banner image, can help people feel comfortable in the Loomio group and with the others who will be participating here.
 Again, this supports psychological safety – proven to improve performance.

 Invite people just like you would in a group.

 Who can see it

-Subgroups privacy works the same as groups’ do.
+The privacy settings for subgroups follow the same logic as that of any group.
 A secret subgroup will not be visible to group members who are not invited to the subgroup.

-Closed subgroups will be listed in the Subgroups tab, and, by default, members of the parent group can request and – upon approval by an admin – join them.
+Closed subgroups will be listed in the Subgroups tab of the relevant parent group, and, by default, members of the parent group can request and – upon approval by an admin – join them.